ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 {: #notify_mgr}
 {: step}

-Before you can create a {{site.data.keyword.cos_short}} subscription, you must assign the Notifications Manager role to {{site.data.keyword.codeengineshort}}.
+Before you can create an {{site.data.keyword.cos_short}} subscription, you must assign the Notifications Manager role to {{site.data.keyword.codeengineshort}}.
 As a Notifications Manager, {{site.data.keyword.codeengineshort}} can view, modify, and delete notifications for an {{site.data.keyword.cos_short}} bucket.
 {: shortdesc}

 Only account administrators can assign the Notifications Manager role.